The Lana Sisters

 They appeared twice at the Royal Albert Hall and toured with Cliff Richard, Adam Faith, and Morecambe & Wise.
 Their cover of the Marv Johnson song "You Got What It Takes" became a Top 10 hit in Ireland in 1960.

-When Dusty Springfield left the Lana Sisters she joined her brother Tom Springfield and another friend (Tim Feild) to make The Springfields.
+Mary O'Brien left the Lana Sisters in 1960, taking the stage name Dusty Springfield and joining her brother Tom Springfield and another friend (Tim Feild) to make The Springfields.
 She went solo in 1963.

+The Lana Sisters continued until 1963, when Lynne Abrams left to get married.
+Riss Long then formed the Chantelles with two friends, Sandra Orr and Jay Adams.
+They appeared in the 1965 music film Dateline Diamonds.